Inist-CNRS/ezs/CONTRIBUTING.md

 const ezs = require('@ezs/core');
 ```

-If you don't, transpiled files are used (`lib`), and they ignored by jest
+If you don't, transpiled files are used (`lib`), and they are ignored by jest
 coverage.

+### Use jest for tests

+If you come from mocha, you have to change the `it(...).timeout(10000)`s to
+`it(..., 10000)`.

+Also, consider that tests are launched from the repository's root, not from the
+packages' root.

 ### Lint the JavaScript files